 Symptoms of Bone Spurs in the Neck

-Spinal osteophytes are a normal indicator of natural age-related spinal degeneration, and while some neck spurs won’t be overly noticeable (many are discovered during X-rays for other issues), they can cause:
+Spinal osteophytes are a normal indicator of natural age-related spinal cord degeneration(degenerative disc disease), and while some neck spurs won’t be overly noticeable (many are discovered during X-rays for other issues), they can cause:

 The cervical spine has to support the weight of the neck and head, making it vulnerable to degenerative changes and poor posture.